rust-dsa/rust-dsa.github.io/src/complexity/time_complexity.md

 # Time Complexity

-Time complexity is the time required to set the instruction to execute .
+Time complexity is the time required to execute an instruction.

-Time complexity can also be elaborated by estimating the counts of the number of elementary steps that are performed by  any algorithm to finish the execution.
+Time complexity can also be described by estimating the number of elementary steps performed by an algorithm to complete its execution."

 Asymptotic notations are used to find the time complexity.